Lejangt/Stardew-Valley-in-Docker/README.md

 ### Performance

 I'd recomend a VPS/Machine with at least four logical CPUs and 4GB Ram, otherwise there will be horrible lags.
 The minimum configuration I'd consider playable with two to four players would be two logical CPUs and 1GB of Ram.

+### NOTE

+If you have a problem feel free to create an issue.
+I do my best to solve bugs and problems but I am by no means a professional or anything else.